Horses Are Not “Its”

 Interestingly, when researching horse issues in newspapers and magazines of the 50’s, 60’s and 70’s, I noticed that horses were always referred to as he, she or who and so forth.
 When did this desensitizing reference to horses as “its” begin, and why?
 It is not clear.

-What is clear is that is high time that we give horses — and all animals for the matter — the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper and respectful designation.
+What is clear is that is high time that we give horses — and all animals for the matter — the respect they deserve as living, breathing, feeling, sentient beings by using their proper and respectful designation.

 Thank you.